Head of Arizona National Guard retiring; could join GOP race for Senate seat

 “I have been in uniform since June 1983,” he said in an interview with Capitol Media Services.

-Given that he remains active military, McGuire said he can’t talk about future plans until he sheds that uniform.
+Given that he remains an active service member, McGuire said he can’t talk about future plans until he sheds that uniform.
 And he said that, with his granddaughter just moving to Arizona, that is likely his first priority.

 But he is looking beyond.